 This post is all about finding the right twist rate for your rifle and ammunition.

-If you’ve gone through my recommendations for a first time AR buyer, or my guide to AR-15 barrels, I broached on this subject just a little bit.
-In both articles, I stated that the vast majority of AR-15 shooters should pick up something in a 1/7 or 1/8 twist rate and call it a day.
+I touched on the topic just a bit in my recommendations for a first time AR buyer and guide to AR-15 barrels, In both articles, I stated that the vast majority of AR-15 shooters should pick up something in a 1/7 or 1/8 twist rate and call it a day.

 That advice still holds true.
 But I’ve also received emails from you guys asking about ideal twist rate for this caliber or that rifle.
 I imagine it’s probably a popular question.